jwittkoski/GenericTunerPlugin/README.md

 ###Building

+#### For SageTV 7

+You'll need `gcc` and `make` installed on your build host.

+If you are compiling on a 64 bit Ubuntu distribution you will need to install the gcc-multilib package to build 32 bit executables:

+    apt-get install gcc-multilib

-Once you have gcc installed, just:
+Once you have the build tools installed, just:

     make